 Use this procedure to import Personal Directory data for UNIStim endpoints.
-Note that this procedure is intended only for new installations of Device Adapter and overwrites any data currently in the cluster database for Releases 8.1.1 and earlier and in PPM for Release 8.1.2.
+This procedure is intended only for new installations of Device Adapter and overwrites any data currently in the cluster database for Releases 8.1.1 and earlier and in PPM for Release 8.1.2.